the-alex-b/Locus/README.md

-# local-vector-storage
+# Locus - Local in-memory vector database
-In-memory vector database
+Easy to use, local vector database with few dependencies.

+## Examples